Travel Guide to Razgrad, Bulgaria

 - Geographic Coordinates: 43° 32′ North, 26° 31 East

 There is no firm proof of the date Razgrad was founded.
 Historians do now that there were settlers in the third century B.C. when the Sveshtari Thracian Tomb was constructed.
 It is known that Razgrad is an extremely ancient town with links to the Thracians, Romans, Ottomans, and Bulgarians.
 Thanks to ancient burial grounds, researchers know that Thracians settled the area thousands of years ago.
 The town was known as Abritus during the Roman period, Hrazgrad during the Ottomans period, and then was renamed Razgrad by the Bulgarians.

 There are a number of attractions for the tourist.
 Starting with the Voden Hunting Reserve, hunters will find the hunting in Voden to be some of the world’s best.
 More than 15,000 hectares are filled with red deer, fallow deer, bison, wild boar, mouflon (sheep), and predatory foxes, jackals, and various wildcats.
 The area is mostly dense forest and makes for exquisite hunting.

 Built-in 1530, the Ibrahim Pasha Mosque, the third-largest in the Balkans, is an architectural delight.
 Huge narrow towers and peaks stand vivid against the skyline.
 It is amazing to view.

 There are a number of museums scattered throughout the area.
 The Ethnographic Museum is a great starting point.

-Right in the town centre is a clock tower.
-Built in the 1800s by Todor Tondchev, the clock tower is worthy of some time.
+Right in the town center is a clock tower.
+Built-in the 1800s by Todor Tondchev, the clock tower is worthy of some time.
 Small gardens and historic buildings surround the clock tower.

 Be sure to visit the ruins of Abritus.
 The ruins are in excellent shape and are certain to take you back to the days of the Romans.